Why Do I Poop In The Morning — And Sometimes Twice? A Gastroenterologist Explains

 The early bird also catches the best bowel movement.

-Why do I always have to poop in the morning?
-Is it normal to poop every morning?
-These are the types of questions you may ask Google but understandably don’t bring up in daily conversation.
-Because of the TMI nature surrounding poop, it can be hard to get conclusive answers about how to have regular bowel movements in the morning.
-But, according to experts, the ideal pooping regimen is indeed once a day, in the morning.
+According to experts, the ideal pooping regimen is indeed once a day, in the morning.
 That being said, consistency — as in frequency, not texture — matters more than anything else when it comes to poop.
 (Note that this applies only to grownups, not baby poop.)

 Whether you have diarrhea every morning or take solid dumps at night, poop a lot or a little, like clockwork or more sporadically, know you’re not alone.
 (And please, don’t hold in your poop.)
-But for many people, pooping every morning or even twice each morning is normal, and for good reason.
+But for many people, pooping every morning or even twice or more each morning is normal, and for good reason.
 The human body is best equipped to poop in the morning hours, medical experts say.

 Why Do I Poop So Much In The Morning?